-^{} Data from FMS which is based on a sample size of 339 individuals
+^{} Data from FMS which is based on a sample size of 1,483 individuals of whom 581 are female and 902 are male.
+Other

-^{} Data from FMS which is based on a sample size of 1,667 individuals
+Data from FMS which is based on a sample size of 1.483 individuals of whom 581 are female and 902 are male.
+MAIN SECTORS OF EMPLOYMENT

+■ Agriculture, forestry

+■ Wholesale and retail trade; motor vehicles/motorcycles repair

+■ Other

+Construction

+Activities of households as employers

+Other service activities

+■ Education

+■ Fisheries

+■ Human health and social work activities

+■ Military, security

 1 Vulnerabilities may be overlapping since individuals may have more than one vulnerability.
-These percentages are therefore calculated on the total number of observations for this month (26,003)

-Other education levels include: vocational training, religious schools, and tertiary education (Bachelor's/Master's/PhD).
+These percentages are therefore calculated on the total number of observations for this month (19,192) Other education levels include: vocational training, religious schools, and tertiary education (Bachelor's/Master's/PhD)

-METHODOLOGY

-The Displacement Tracking Matrix (DTM) is a system to track and monitor displacement and population mobility.
+SEX AND CURRENT OCCUPATION ^{} Data from FMS which is based on a sample size of 311 individuals METHODOLOGY The Displacement Tracking Matrix (DTM) is a system to track and monitor displacement and population mobility.
 It is designed to regularly and systematically capture, process and disseminate information to provide a better understanding of the movements and evolving needs of mobile populations, whether on site or en route.
 DTM provides decision makers with primary data and information on human mobility, both in country and at the regional and global level.
 Flow monitoring is one of DTM's four methodological components.
 Its purpose is to provide regular and updated information of the size and profile of population movements.
 The information and analysis provided by flow monitoring also aims to contribute to improved understanding of shortcomings and priorities in the provision of assistance along the displacement/migratory routes.
-Flow monitoring methodology consists of three basic steps:

-- High Mobility Area/Location Assessments: aimed at mapping locations of high mobility to establish where to set up Flow Monitoring Points (FMPs) through key informant interviews; - Flow Monitoring Registry (FMR): aimed at capturing quantitative data about certain characteristics such as the volumes of migrants, their nationalities, sex and age disaggregated information, their origin, their planned destination and key vulnerabilities.
+Flow monitoring methodology consists of three basic steps: - High Mobility Area/Location Assessments: aimed at mapping locations of high mobility to establish where to set up Flow Monitoring Points (FMPs) through key informant interviews; - Flow Monitoring Registry (FMR): aimed at capturing quantitative data about certain characteristics such as the volumes of migrants, their nationalities, sex and age disaggregated information, their origin, their planned destination and key vulnerabilities.
 This is collected by enumerators at the FMPs.
 In March 2021, the FMR tool was modified to capture the distinctions between transiting locations and places of origin, transiting destinations and final destinations thus the incoming/outgoing flows from March 2021 may not be directly comparable with the previous weeks and months. - Flow Monitoring Survey (FMS): aimed at capturing qualitative information about the profiles of migrants, migration drivers and migrants' needs.
 This is done through interviews with a sample of migrants passing through the FMPs.
+Movement categories: